 new agribusiness venture, to explore the ways that value addition could be done to the

-traditional agritourism concept through tree shaping and to find the main attributes, and
+traditional agritourism concept through tree shaping and to find out the main attributes, and

-important issues and challenges of the agri tourism sector in Ingiriya. .
+important issues and challenges of the agri-tourism sector in Ingiriya.
 In the selected

-site tree shaping models such as “Live fence”, Outdoor living room with Kumbuk,
+site, tree shaping models such as “Live fence”, Outdoor living room with Kumbuk,

-Mayila and Kohmba tree were established.
-Population of this study was about 500
+Mayila and Kohmba trees were established.
+The population of this study was about 500

 tourists who visit this area per week and stay in this area for more than a day.
-Sample
+The sample

 of the study was 100 tourists and selection was done by the simple random sampling

 technique.
-The researcher collected data from structured questionnaire and analyzed
+The researcher collected data from a structured questionnaire and analyzed

 the data to attain research objectives.
-Data analysis techniques are descriptive statistics,
+Data analysis techniques were descriptive statistics,

-frequencies statistics and principal component analysis.
+frequency statistics and principal component analysis.
 According to the principal

-component analysis most of the tourists chose tree shaping cabana due to the Tree
+component analysis, most of the tourists chose tree-shaping cabana due to tree

-Therapy, mental relaxation, the nature of the trip.
-Most of the tourists make choice of
+therapy, mental relaxation, and the nature of the trip.
+Most of the tourists make the choice of

 accommodation in Ingriya area due to the price of the accommodation place.
 The